vigour-io/brisky-struct/README.md

 ### Emit

-⚠ Events fired on a path can be listened only at that exact path.
+⚠ Events fired on a path can be listened only at exact same path.

 ```js
 const errors = []